 Making your own chocolate sauce is super easy and takes only a few minutes.
 You can make chocolate sauce with chocolate chips, milk, cream and butter.

 I know it’s easier to buy the jar from the store but this is quick and doesn’t come with preservatives such as those found popular chocolate syrups.
 This is authentic real ingredient chocolate sauce.

 How to Make Chocolate Sauce:

-Just look at that silky smooth chocolate!
+Just look at that silky smooth chocolate fudge sauce!
 Ok.
 Enough drooling.
 Hit me with the questions!
 I’ve tried to answer a few commonly asked questions below.